+CHILD'S DETAILS

 SURNAME

 FIRST NAME

 GENDER

 DOB

 YEAR GROUP

 UPN:

 CURRENT ADDRESS (include post code)

 PARENT'S NAME/PHONE NO

 CURRENT/PREVIOUS SCHOOL

 DATE LAST ATTENDED:

+PUPIL STATUS Looked After Child

-PUPIL STATUS (Please tick/delete as appropriate) Looked After Child Formerly/Currently Known to Social Services Special Education Needs Traveller
+(Please tick/delete as appropriate) Formerly/Currently Known to Social Services Special Education Needs Traveller

-YES NO
+V M

 Does the child have a history of non-attendance?
+(Please circle as appropriate) Yes No

 Is there a pattern of unauthorised term time leave?
+(Please circle as appropriate) Yes No

 Is this child subject to Private Fostering?
+(Please circle as appropriate) Yes No

 Do you have any supporting documentation to support relocation out of Birmingham?
 Please attach.

 YOUR CONTACT DETAILS

 NAME

 JOB TITLE

-TEAM NAME
+SCHOOL/TEAM NAME

 TEL NO

 EMAIL

 DATE

+ACTION TAKE N PRIOR TO REFERRAL (OUTCOME OF HOUSE VISIT 1)

+DATE

+АМ

+РМ

+ADDRESS VISITED:

+(if different from above)

+WHO DID YOU SPEAK TO?

+(State relationship to the pupil as

+well as

+forename and/or surname)

-ACTIONS TAKEN PRIOR TO REFERRAL
+ACTION TAKEN PRIOR TO REFERRAL (OUTCOME OF HOUSE VISIT 2)

-OUTCOME OF HOME VISITS
+DATE

+АМ

+PM

+ADDRESS VISITED:

-DATE АМ РМ ADDRESS VISITED: (if different from above) WHO DID YOU SPEAK TO?
-(State relationship to the pupil as well as forename and/or surname)
+(if different from above)

+WHO DID YOU SPEAK TO?

+(State relationship to the pupil as

-SAFEGUARDING RISK APPRAISAL (TO BE COMPLETED BY DSL)
+well as

+forename and/or surname)

+Risk Assessment (are there

+any known

-Risk Assessment (are there any known concerns/safeguarding risks; is this child known to Children's Social Care/subject to a Child protection assessment/plan?)
+concerns/safeguarding risks; is

+this child known to Children's

+Social Care/subject to a Child

+protection assessment/plan?)

-Date any concerns referred to MASH:
+Date any concerns referred to

+MASH:

 Outcome of referral to MASH:

+Outline current Circumstances: